 This site operated as a brewery between 1846 and 1978 under several different owners.
-Two (2), steel 20,000 gallons USTs, previously used to store fuel oil, were present at the site.
+Two (2), steel 20,000-gallon Underground Storage Tanks (USTs), which were previously used to store fuel oil, were present at the site.
 Prior to project start-up, no other information concerning the USTs was available.

 Prior to UST removal, soil borings were advanced along the north, east, and west sides of the tanks, using a Geoprobe drill rig.
 No soil staining, odors or obvious signs of contamination were observed during the investigation.
 Soil and groundwater samples were collected during site activities.